Stanley K. Martin, Plant Superintendent

 Treatment Plant Operation and Maintenance (O/M)

-Operation of treatment plant is 24/7, with 3-eight hour shifts.
+The operation of the treatment plant is 24/7, with three eight-hour shifts.

 All treatment plant operators are certified State of Georgia Wastewater Treatment System Operators.

-All the maintenance at facility is performed by Central Maintenance personnel.
+All the maintenance at the facility is performed by Central Maintenance personnel.

 Request a Plant Tour

-The Utilities Department has an active public education program and conducts tours and classes for hundreds of students of all ages at its two wastewater plants, as well as at its water plant.
+The Utilities Department has an active public education program and conducts tours and classes for hundreds of students of all ages throughout the year at its two wastewater plants, as well as at its water plant.
 The wastewater plants have frequent visits from the public and various wastewater professionals from all over the Southeast.
-Persons wishing to view the plants need to contact Mud Creek at 229-333-1855 between 7:00 AM – 3:00 PM to schedule a tour.
-Groups of up to 100 people may be accommodated at one time if notice is given, and after hours visits may be arranged by special request.
+To request a tour of the plant, contact Mud Creek at 229-333-1855 between 7 a.m. and 3 p.m.
+Groups of up to 100 people may be accommodated at one time if prior notice is given, and after-hours visits may also be arranged by special request.